albertoomarino/Simple-Blockchain/README.md

        - The transaction reward, which is a percentage `SO_REWARD` of the selected value, rounded, with a minimum of 1;
        - The transaction amount will be the selected value minus the reward.

-   Example: The user has a balance of 100.
+   Example: the user has a balance of 100.
 Randomly selecting a number between 2 and 100, they pick 50.
 If `SO_REWARD` is 20 (indicating a 20% reward), then by executing the transaction, the user will transfer 40 to the recipient user and 10 to the node that successfully processed the transaction.

    - If the balance is less than 2, the process does not send any transactions.